 Stoney Creek Chapel – Hampton County

-Hampton County is home to Stoney Creek Independent Presbyterian Chapel of Prince William Parish or Stoney Creek Presbyterian Chapel is a chapel located in McPhersonville, South Carolina about 4 mi west of Yemassee It was built about 1833.
-It is located on Pocotaglio Road.
-The chapel is only antebellum structure in McPhersonville.
-It was named to the National Register of Historic Places on May 22, 2002.
+Hampton County is home to Stoney Creek Independent Presbyterian Chapel of Prince William Parish or Stoney Creek Presbyterian Chapel.
+It is a chapel located in McPhersonville, South Carolina, about 4 miles west of Yemassee.
+It was built about 1833 and is located off Pocotaglio Road.
+The chapel is the only antebellum structure in McPhersonville.
+It was added to the National Register of Historic Places on May 22, 2002.

 During the Civil War the chapel was used as a hospital and campsite for the Union Army.
 Thankfully this beautiful chapel was spared from flame.